Green correspondence on centric Mackey functor over fusion systems: Introduction.

 \end{itemize} \end{notation}

-\begin{acknowledgement*} The author would like to thank his PhD supervisor Nadia Mazza for her guidance on his research and the seemingly limitless amount of resources she seems to be able to provide.
+\begin{acknowledgement*} The author would like to thank his PhD supervisor Nadia Mazza for her guidance on his research and the seemingly limitless amount of resources she is able to provide.
 He would also like to thank Lancaster University for the funding provided to conduct his PhD and the reviewers for their big help on improving the quality of the paper. \end{acknowledgement*}